shahnawazshahin/steam-using-gamescope-guide/README.md

 It is worth noting that if using KDE6 it is assumed that Wayland is used.
 With KDE5 there is a possibility that X11 is used by default.

-If `Steam (gamescope)` doesn't appear in the session entry on SDDM then copy the `steam.desktop` file into the `/usr/share/xsessions/` folder as well as the `/usr/share/wayland-sessions/`.
+If `Steam (gamescope)` doesn't appear in the session entry on the display manager then copy the `steam.desktop` file into the `/usr/share/xsessions/` folder as well as the `/usr/share/wayland-sessions/`.

-#### Add a script to switch back to 'desktop mode' (SDDM)
+#### Add a script to switch back to 'desktop mode' (back to the display manager)

 When running Steam using Gamescope in SteamOS mode, you can send the computer to `Sleep`, `Shutdown` or `Restart` from selecting `Power` from the Steam menu.

 However, when selecting `Switch to Desktop` it tries to invoke a script called `steamos-session-select`.
 Selecting the `Switch to Desktop` option will not work without the `steamos-session-select`script.

-In this case, the `steamos-session-select` script will be created to invoke Steam to shut down and (in turn) return to the login screen (SDDM).
+In this case, the `steamos-session-select` script will be created to invoke Steam to shut down and (in turn) return to the login screen (display manager).
 The `steamos-session-select` is normally expected in the `/usr/bin` folder.

 How this can be achieved?
 Thankfully, there is a simple command to tell Steam to shutdown - `steam -shutdown`.
 We can test this with the following: